selfdefined/web-app/11ty/definitions/master-slave.md

 ## Issues

-Master/slave terminology is problematic given that slavery was institutionalized in the United States for hundreds of years.
-Yet, this type of offensive lanugage is still used casually in many programming languages.
+Master/slave terminology is problematic given that slavery was institutionalised in the United States for hundreds of years.
+Yet, this type of offensive language is still used casually in many programming languages.

 ## Impact